TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.3/using/security/basics.md

 certainly break your application, so make sure that you have done each of the following **before** enabling security:

-1. Make certain that the original Riak Search (version 1) and link walking are not required.
-Enabling security will break this functionality.
-If you wish to use security and Search together, you will need to use the [new Search feature]({{<baseurl>}}riak/kv/3.0.3/developing/usage/search/).
 1. Because Riak security requires a secure SSL connection, you will need to generate appropriate SSL certs, [enable SSL](#enabling-ssl) and establish a [certificate configuration](#certificate-configuration) on each node. **If you enable security without having established a functioning SSL